apache/sling-whiteboard/modeling/docs/explainer.md

   - sling:resourceType = "example/components/page"
 ```

-A DataModel can be created for `/libs/example/components/page` resource type to describe its data type:
+A DataTypes can be created for `/libs/example/components/page` resource type to describe its data types:

-(Note that the model is described using JSON format for the purpose of this article)
+(Note that the types are described using JSON format for the purpose of this article)

 ```json
 {